 There's no need to run from store to store searching for the perfect touches for your graduation party.
 Instead, create adorable, fun, and nearly perfect items with your creativity and ingenuity.
 From baked goods to all the little touches that go into making a special and well-deserved fanfare, we've gathered 29 easy ways to make your fete the most festive in the class.

 01 of 29

 DIY Chalkboard Speech Bubble

-Create some fun photo ops at the graduation party with a chalkboard speech bubble—the perfect photo prop.
-One great way to help keep guests entertained is to set up a photo booth and invite everyone to take pictures with the speech bubble.
-You can ask your friends and family to tag it on social media with your party's hashtag.Continue to 3 of 30 below.
+Create fun photo ops at the graduation party with a chalkboard speech bubble prop.
+Keep guests entertained by setting up a photo booth and invite everyone to take pictures with the speech bubble.
+Ask your friends and family to tag it on social media with your party's hashtag.
+The photo makes a perfect graduation memento.

 DIY Graduation Confetti Cones

-Before your graduate arrives, hand out confetti cones to everyone at the party, so you can all welcome the graduate with showering confetti.
-Making DIY graduation cones is super easy: Just print the free template, roll them into a cone, and fill them with confetti.
+Before your graduate arrives, hand out confetti cones to party guests so you can all welcome the graduate with a showering of joy.
+Making DIY confetti cones is easy.
+Print the free template, roll them into a cone, and fill them with confetti.

 04 of 29